janpio/prisma-qjs-test/README.md

-Minimum implementation case for testing compatibility issues in QuickJS
+Minimum implementation case for testing compatibility issues in QuickJS.